arashkey/instagram-auto-follower/README.md

 ## Installation
 change setting.txt.bak to setting.txt and set username and password of your instagram account
-also set followlist for following, seperator is , char
+also set followlist for following
+seperator is , char